playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 </style>
 ```

-You might be suprised to find that nothing changes - it seemingly doesn't show the modal anywhere, and instead shows the same two "Header" and "Footer" elements as before:
+You might be surprised to find that nothing changes - it seemingly doesn't show the modal anywhere and instead shows the same two "Header" and "Footer" elements as before:

 ![The same two rectangles as before](./header_footer_stacked_context.png)